mdean808/bbcode-wiki-converter/README.md

 # BBCode Markup Converter
 A BBCode converter program written using JS and Electron.

-It's main function is converting BBCode to Wiki Markup
+It will convert BBCode to Wiki Markup, and BBCode to HTML5

 # Installation
 Download the most recent zip and extract it to a new directory.